This is sponsored content.

 Art of the Modern Age, K-3 Vol. 7

 Looking at master works from the 20th century, students will have a “tasteful introduction” to the modern world of art.
 Reviewing artists from around the world, students will work with acrylic paints and sculpt from foil and plaster.
 Artists included in this volume include Cezanne, Van Gogh, Picasso, O’Keefe, and others.

 Volume 8 is perfect for 8- to 10-year-old art students who are learning to draw from real-life source materials such as pets, toys, and the like found around their homes.
 Video lessons include teaching of how to draw a good line, using colored pencils, and layering colors.

-Thank you to Kristen H of A Mom’s Quest to Teach for writing this introductory post.
+Thank you to Kristen H. of A Mom’s Quest to Teach for writing this introductory article.